route1io/knowledge-base/_posts/2024-11-15-client-onboarding-setup.md

 Please ensure that more than 100 colors are available, this can be ensured by making use of the `rep()` command to cycle through color options

+A range of colors should be used that will deliver clear distinction between each series in a chart.
+If necessary, please use chatgpt or equivalent with a query such as "given these existing brand colors please add 4 more colors that would fit the colors palette, and include orange, brown, purple and green options".

+Care should be taken to order the colors in a visually distinct way.
+Yellow should be deprioritized on the list and used with caution as it often does not display well when presented on screens or in charts with a white background

 {% highlight r %}

 colors_custom=rep(c("#ce2222", "#22b5ce", "#22ceb5", "#ceb522", "#b522ce", "#444444", "#ff9900", "#ff0099", "#006633", "#660033"),100)